RasFlash/wordinoutjs/README.md

 var words = ['JavaScript', 'PHP', 'MySQL'];
-var delay = 100; //how many milliseconds waiting two words write or delete between var inWait = 3; //you can add that how many step wait after a word writed (delay*inWait=how many milliseconds wait, so 100*3=300 ms wait) var color = "green"; //you can add that what's colors type out var stop = true; //if true then timer will stop after write last word but if false then timer won't stop
+var delay = 100; //how many milliseconds waiting two words write or delete between var inWait = 3; //you can add that how many step wait after a word writed (delay*inWait=how many milliseconds wait, so 100*3=300 ms wait) var color = 'green'; //you can add that what's colors type out var stop = true; //if true then timer will stop after write last word but if false then timer won't stop

 var WOI = new WordsOutIn(element, words, delay, inWait, color, stop); //call this object and running :)